 After an abortion, most people recover rapidly.
 However, each woman’s situation is unique.
-Around 2 to 3 persons out of every 100 who undergo an abortion when they are less than 9 weeks pregnant may suffer mental and physical consequences.
+Around 2 to 3 people out of every 100 who undergo an abortion when they are less than 9 weeks pregnant may suffer mental and physical consequences.
 You’ll probably experience period-like sensations, stomach cramps, and vaginal bleeding after an abortion.

 You Can Still Get Pregnant